Fort Richardson State Park Photos

 This historical location sits where the North Texas Prairies meet the Panhandle Plains near Jacksboro.

 Fort Richardson State Park and Historic Site in Jacksboro, Texas, offers a relaxing and enriching all-day visit to a partially restored 19th Century frontier outpost.
 For people with additional time, this 450-acre site goes beyond its peep into history by providing modern recreational facilities for camping, hiking, bicycling, horseback riding, picnicking and fishing.
 Swimming and boating are available nearby at Lake Jacksboro and Lost Creek Reservoir.
 For all of these activities, visitors supply their own gear, including boats, fishing tackle, swim suits and horses.

 Fort Richardson sits where the North Texas Prairies meet the Panhandle Plains—less than two hours driving time from Dallas, Abilene and Waco and about 60 minutes from Fort Worth and Wichita Falls.
-Times from Oklahoma City OK and Austin TX measure 3.5 and 4.5 hours, respectively.
+Times from Oklahoma City and Austin measure 3.5 and 4.5 hours, respectively.
 Somewhat muted in its driveway appearance, the serendipity of Fort Richardson begins immediately behind its main gatehouse.

 Also read about our visit to Fort Richardson State Park and Historic Site.